microsoft/moaw/workshops/serverless-overview/workshop.md

 <div class="important" data-title="Security">

-> Remember to store secrets values if necessary in a Key Vault before using them.
+> Remember to store secret values (if necessary) in a Key Vault before using them.

 </div>